ubersejanus/celebrant-website/pricing.md

 ## Wedding Packages

-Each package includes an initial virtual consultation, completion of the Notice of Intended Marriage, all documentation, certification, and the registration of the marriage
+Each package includes an initial virtual consultation, completion of the Notice of Intended Marriage, all documentation, certification, and the registration of the marriage.

 | Package                                                  | Cost   | Script       | Planning & Support | The Ceremony                   |
 | -------------------------------------------------------- | ------ | ------------ | ------------------ | ------------------------------ |